a minimalist baby registry for small space living

 Wipes — Most wipe packets have their own little dispenser, so I’d skip a wipe holder/warmer if you’re just going for the essentials.
 The wipes I’ve liked the best have been Water Wipes and Pampers Pure wipes.
 We usually buy the Pampers Pure wipes because they’re more affordable and they’re great!

 Diaper Cream — Diaper rash is bound to happen at some point, so it’s a good idea to have some diaper cream on hand.
 I like to keep one at home and one in the diaper bag just to keep things simple.
-We’ve only ever used the Burt’s Bees Diaper Cream that we got at our first baby shower.
-It’s always cleared up Izzy’s stints of diaper rash so well, we’ve never felt the need to try something else!
+We used the Burt’s Bees and Aquaphor diaper rash creams and liked them both.

-Castille Soap — This might sound random, but hear me out: blowouts and spit up will definitely happen.
-They’ll happen on the your favorite onesie or outfit and you’ll need something to get that stain out.
+Castille Soap — This might sound random, but hear me out: blowouts and spit-up will happen, and they’ll happen on your favorite onesie or outfit and you’ll need something to get that stain out.
 Like I’ve said a thousand times already, we lived in an apartment with no laundry for the first seven months of my son’s life.
-After one particularly awful blowout, I ran to the bathroom and grabbed my spare bottle of Dr. Bronner’s liquid castille soap and poured some of it to the poop stain.
-Miraculously, the stain didn’t set and many cute baby clothes were later saved with the same method.
+After one particularly awful blowout, I ran to the bathroom and grabbed my spare bottle of Dr. Bronner’s liquid castille soap and poured some of it onto the poop stain.
+Miraculously, the stain didn’t set, and many cute baby clothes were later saved with the same method.

 BATHING

-6 Washcloths — Again, I really love the ones from Burt’s Bees Baby, especially the plain white ones!
-They’re easy to clean, simple looking, and gender neutral.
+6 Washcloths — I love the ones from Burt’s Bees Baby, especially the plain white ones!
+They’re easy to clean and gender neutral.

-3 Towels — Another shout out to Burt’s Bees Baby (I told you I loved their stuff!) and their simple white hooded towels.
+3 Towels — Another shout out to Burt’s Bees Baby and their simple white hooded towels.
 We used these for Izzy and thankfully received some for Luna.
 Little babes in fresh white linens is just too cute if you ask me!

 Hair Brush Set — There are few things cuter than small wooden hair brushes for littles!
-We use these for Izzy and will get Luna her own set as well.
+We loved these for Izzy and Luna.

-Nail Care — The only brand of baby nail clippers I like are the Baby Frida ones.
+Nail Care — The only brand of baby nail clippers I like is Baby Frida.
 I’ve tried some from other brands and they just bent my baby’s nails instead of trimming them.
 Trimming baby nails is already a bit of an event, so if you’re really nervous about it, a battery operated nail file might be the way to go.
 I’m super curious about them because I’ve heard really good things from mamas I know.

 MISCELLANEOUS

 Lounge Pillow — I love, love, love the Snuggle Me Organic lounge pillows!
-Their simple design but were one of those things we were so happy to splurge on after a few months of having Izzy home.
+It was one of those things we were so happy to splurge on after a few months of having Izzy home.
 I’ll be very glad to have this around for baby girl.
-I’ve heard good things about the Dock A Tot too, but I’ve never used one.

 Bouncer/Swing/Lounger — AKA something to lay baby down in.
 We opted for a Baby Bjorn bouncer seat because it stores flat and because it has multiple reclining options, which meant we’d be able to use it for longer.
 This is one of those things we got for our first that we’ll be using again for our second.
 Just another reason I’m a fan of neutral baby gear!